The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Introduction

 \section{Introduction}

 Lexical Semantic Change Detection (LSCD) is a field of NLP that studies methods automating the analysis of changes in word meanings over time.
-In recent years, this field has seen much development in terms of models, datasets and tasks \citep{Schlechtweg2023measurement}.
+In recent years, this field has seen much development in terms of models, datasets and tasks \citep{surveysemanticchange,periti2024lexical}, motivated by applications in historical linguistics or the digital humanities for theory testing \citep{Hamilton:2016,karjus2025machine}, or in lexicography for practical dictionary maintenance \citep{Skoldberg2024revealing}.
 LSCD is a complex, lemma-level task, which is usually operationalized based on two subsequently applied usage-level tasks: First, Word-in-Context (WiC) labels are derived for pairs of usages.
 Then, these labels are represented in a graph on which Word Sense Induction (WSI) is applied to derive sense clusters.
 Finally, LSCD labels are derived by comparing sense clusters over time.
 This \textbf{modularity} is reflected in most LSCD datasets and models.
 It also leads to a large \textbf{heterogeneity} in modeling options and task definitions, which is exacerbated by a variety of dataset versions, preprocessing options and evaluation metrics.
 This heterogeneity makes it difficult to evaluate models under comparable conditions, to choose optimal model combinations or to reproduce results.

 In order to handle this heterogeneity, we think that a shared testbed with a common evaluation setup is needed.
 Hence, we present a benchmark repository implementing evaluation procedures for models on most available LSCD datasets.\footnote{Find the code at \url{https://github.com/Garrafao/LSCDBenchmark}.} The benchmark exploits the modularity of the meta task LSCD by allowing for evaluation of the subtasks WiC and WSI on the same datasets.
 It can be assumed that performance on the subtasks directly determines performance on the meta task.
 We aim to stimulate transfer between the fields of WiC, WSI and LSCD by providing a repository allowing for evaluation on all these tasks with shared model components.